Overview

 4. Data-Driven Insights

-Modern contact centers come with valuable data about customer interactions.
 All calls, chats, or emails can be tracked and analyzed.
-This data helps businesses to understand customer behaviour, resolve the issue, and evaluate their customer support teams.
+This data helps businesses understand customer behavior, fix issues, and assess their support teams.

 5. Scalability